alercebroker/lc_classifier/README.md

 # Functionalities

 ## Augmentation
+If you want more samples you can use our implementation of data augmentation.
+For now you can use ShortTransientAugmenter for some transients.

 ## Classifier
 The classifier code contains BaseClassifier (a simple random forest) and HierarchicalRandomForest (a random forest with internal hierarchy), both with methods for fit and predict.